vitiral/simple-quality/quiz.md

 design of our application.
 The next component that we should develop is the quiz component.

-What does the quiz component do?
-Why don't you tell me?

 > ### Exercise 1:
 > What should the "quiz component" do?
 >